mikaellaconstantino/cpp-graph-traversal/README.md

-# C++ Graph Traversal — BFS Treasure Hunt
+# C++ Graph Algorithms

-A C++ implementation of Breadth-First Search (BFS) graph traversal developed as part of a programming course at the University of the Philippines Diliman.
+A collection of C++ graph algorithm implementations developed as part of programming coursework at the University of the Philippines Diliman.

-## Problem Overview
+## Algorithms Included

-Given a graph of nodes labeled as:
-- **C** — Clear node (safe to traverse)
-- **T** — Trap node (skip, cannot pass through)
-- **R** — Reward/Treasure node (destination)
+### 1. BFS Treasure Hunt

-Find the shortest safe path from node 0 to the treasure node while avoiding traps.
+Finds the shortest safe path from a start node to a treasure node while avoiding trap nodes using Breadth-First Search.

-## How It Works
-1. Reads graph input (nodes and edges)
-2. Builds an adjacency list representation
-3. Performs BFS from node 0
-4. Skips trap nodes during traversal
-5. Returns the first path that reaches the treasure node

-## Input Format
-n m          (number of nodes and edges)
-L1 L2 ...
-Ln (node labels: C, T, or R) u1 v1        (edges)
-u2 v2
-...

-## Example
-Input:
-5 4
-C C T C R
-0 1
-1 2
-2 3
-3 4
-Output:
-0 1 3 4

-## Key Concepts
-- **Adjacency List** representation of graphs
-- **BFS** for shortest path finding
-- **Path tracking** via queue of vectors
-- **Node labeling** for conditional traversal
+### 2. Dijkstra Shortest Path
+Finds the shortest weighted path between two nodes in a directed graph using Dijkstra's algorithm with a priority queue.

 ## Technologies Used
 - **Language:** C++
+- **Libraries:** vector, queue, iostream, climits
-- **Concepts:** Graph Theory, BFS, Adjacency Lists, Pathfinding, Data Structures, Queue Operations
+- **Concepts:** Graph Theory, BFS, Dijkstra,
+  Adjacency Lists, Priority Queue, Pathfinding

 ## Course
-Programming and Data Structures
+Data Structures and Algorithms
 University of the Philippines Diliman

 ## Status
-Completed — University Laboratory Exercise
+Completed — University Laboratory Exercises